TABLE OF CONTENTS

 Note that it is possible to use both the 'units-per-rotation at least' and the 'units-per-rotation at most' rules.

-Similarly to other occasions where students do not receive a subject to meet the rules, E10 will highlight any issues in the Lines > View Lines > Students screen.
+![]() | Similarly, where students do not receive a subject to meet these rules, any issues are highlighted in the Lines > View Lines > Students screen. |

 Multi-year datasets